danfuzz/samizdat/doc/language-guide/a03-tree-grammar-1.md

     { <> makeLiteral([:]) }
 /};

 # Parses an "atomic" key.
+This isn't really *that* atomic, in that it
+# includes parsing of interpolations.
 def parKeyAtom = {/
     # The lookahead-failure is to ensure we don't match a variable being
     # interpolated, which is handled by the second alternative.